 - Have a longer lifespan.
 One study showed that older adults who reported taking part in social activities (such as playing games, belonging to social groups, or traveling) or meaningful, productive activities (such as having a paid or unpaid job, or gardening) lived longer than people who did not.
 Researchers are further exploring this connection.

-- Are more happy and less depressed.
-Studies suggest that older adults who participate in what they believe are meaningful activities, like volunteering in their communities, say they feel happier and more healthy.
+- Are happier and less depressed.
+Studies suggest that older adults who participate in what they believe are meaningful activities, like volunteering in their communities, say they feel happier and healthier.
 One study placed older adults from an urban community in their neighborhood public elementary schools to tutor children 15 hours a week.
 Volunteers reported personal satisfaction from the experience.
 The researchers found it improved the volunteers’ cognitive and physical health, as well as the children’s school success.
-They think it might also have long-term benefits, lowering the older adults’ risk of developing disability, dependency, and dementia in later life.
+Researchers think it might also have long-term benefits, lowering the older adults’ risk of developing disability, dependency, and dementia in later life.

 - Are better prepared to cope with loss.
-Studies suggest that volunteering can help with stress and depression from the death of a spouse.
+Studies suggest that volunteering can help with stress and depression from the death of a spouse or other loved one.
 Among people who experienced a loss, those who took part in volunteer activities felt more positive about their own abilities (reported greater self-efficacy).

 - May be able to improve their thinking abilities.
 Another line of research is exploring how participating in creative arts might help people age well.
-For example, studies have shown that older adults’ memory, comprehension, creativity, and problem-solving abilities improved after an intensive, 4-week (8-session) acting course.
+For example, studies have shown that older adults’ memory, comprehension, creativity, and problem-solving abilities improved after an intensive, four-week (eight-session) acting course.
 Other studies are providing new information about ways that creative activities like music or dance can help older adults.

 Would you like to get more involved in your community or be more socially active?
 There are plenty of places to look for opportunities, depending on your interests.
 Here are some ideas:

-- Join a senior center and take part in its events and activities
+- Visit a senior center and take part in its events and activities

 - Play cards or other games with friends